Ali

 Design process

-We worked through three stages: discovery and research, ideation and solution, then the final design and testing.
+I ran the work through three stages: discovery and research, ideation and solution, then final design and testing.

 Design process: Discovery & Research, Ideation & Solution, Final Design